What is Backup Anyway?

 How to Migrate from Android to iPhone and Back

 While Android and iPhone phones do have some obvious differences, there are also many similarities between the two in how they use and store data.
 For instance, your contacts and photos use file types and structures that make them usable on both platforms.
 With Acronis True image, you can back up your files on Android and then restore them to an iPhone, and vice versa.
 You can also migrate back and forth between iOS and Android as many times as needed without having to worry about losing any data or compromising structural integrity.

 Business Backup Solutions

-Acronis True Image 2018 provides everything a home user could ask for when it comes to backing up and securing data on their devices and systems.
+Acronis True Image 2020 provides everything a home user could ask for when it comes to backing up and securing data on their devices and systems.
 And in many cases, True Image works great even for many small or home-based business owners as well.
 For businesses and companies that require even greater protection, though, there is Acronis Backup 12.5.
-Acronis Backup 12.5 provides advanced cloud backup and storage features designed just for business, such as Office 365 backup, high availability, and encryption.
+Acronis Backup 12.5 provides advanced cloud backup and storage features designed just for business, such as Microsoft 365 backup, high availability, and encryption.
 When it comes to safeguarding and storing business data, Acronis Backup 12.5 sets the standard.